jdoda/hotedge/README.md

 When `suppress-activation-when-button-held` is true the hot edge will not activate when a mouse button is held down.
 This reduces the chance of accidental activation, but also prevents you from using th ehot edge to open the shell during drag-and-drop operations.

-### min-log-level

-`min-log-level` is the minimum level of log statement that will be logged.
-Log levels increase in order of severity with 0 (DEBUG) being the lowest and 4 (FATAL) being the highest.
-The default value is 1 (INFO).

-#### Example
-`gsettings --schemadir ~/.local/share/gnome-shell/extensions/hotedge@jonathan.jdoda.ca/schemas set org.gnome.shell.extensions.hotedge min-log-level 0`